 By Golda Smith

-Halloween marks the starting gun of a whirl wind of activity that reaches its climax when the ball drops to usher in the new year.
-Those eight weeks are packed with excitement, parties, presents, hopes and expectations of newness.
+Halloween marks the starting gun of a whirlwind of activity that reaches its climax when the ball drops to usher in the new year.
+For many people, the holiday season is also full of expectations, the pressure to confirm and overconsume all of which can lead to feelings of overwhelm and anxiety leaving people for way to beat those post-holiday blues.
+Yes, those eight weeks are packed with excitement, parties, presents, hopes, and expectations of newness!

 Then we come off the sugar high, friends and family return to their homes or you return to your home, the parties are over and it is time to plan and look forward to reaching new goals.
 While the holidays are often a time for record levels of people going through depression, the numbers remain elevated after the holiday season as well.
 What I would like to offer you today are some tips to help you beat the post-holiday blues.